How the Toys Saved Christmas: U.S. version

-Along the way, the toys first drop Theodore off first to a boy named Willie who's asking for a new toy to sleep with after giving his previous toy to his new baby brother.
+Along the way, the toys first drop Theodore off to a boy named Willie who's asking for a new toy to sleep with after giving his previous toy to his new baby brother.
 The Blue Arrow gets stuck in a puddle and Holly falls into the puddle and is about to drown but is soon rescued by the Skipper; the toys run away from a streetcar that was about to crush the Blue Arrow but one of the train's crew workers finally moves it out of the way.
 The General gets buried in the snow after losing his cannons causing the others to leave without him, but he is found by Mr. Potter, a kind night-watchman who gives him to his son Johnny as a present.

 Meanwhile, Christopher goes to his job at a Cinema to make money so he can get a Christmas gift from Santa.
 He is secretly followed and captured by two robbers named Swifty and Rocko who force him to help them rob Granny Rose's shop and steal her money.
 After Granny Rose leaves her shop learning of Mr. Grimm's betrayal, Swifty and Rocko push Christopher through the window into the shop ordering him to open the door.
 However, Christopher does the right thing and uses Granny Rose's phone to call the police who show up quickly with Mr. Potter but when they catch Christopher inside the shop, they misread the situation and think that he's the one who also robbed the store and arrest both him and the burglars in the process.